Document the code in your package’s API using docstrings#

 Three Python docstring formats and why we like NumPy style#

-There are several Python docstring formats that you can chose to use when documenting your package including:
+There are several Python docstring formats that you can choose to use when documenting your package including:

 We suggest using NumPy-style docstrings for your Python documentation because:

-in Python.
-In contrast, some feel that reST style docstrings is harder to quickly scan, and can take up more lines of code in modules.
+• The Numpy style docstring is simplified and thus easier to read both in the code and when calling help() in Python.
+In contrast, some feel that reST style docstrings are harder to quickly scan, and can take up more lines of code in modules.

 Tip